-A vocational qualification includes training at a workplace, either with a training agreement or by apprenticeship.
-All students take part in training during their studies.
+A vocational qualification includes Work-based Learning, either with a training agreement or by apprenticeship.
+All students take part in it during their studies.

-Training is a crucial part of your vocational studies.
+Work-based Learning is a crucial part of your vocational studies.
 It allows you to familiarise yourself with different kinds of jobs and tasks, and helps you to clarify your plans for the future.
 You will demonstrate your learning in real-life work tasks at a workplace – this is called skills demonstration.
 The length of the time spent at the workplace varies between individuals, but in vocational qualifications it is typically around 9 or 18 weeks.
-At the end of the training period the teacher responsible for training and your workplace instructor will assess your skills.
+At the end of the Work-based Learning period your teacher responsible and your workplace instructor will assess your skills.
 The grades you get from each unit will be marked in your vocational qualification certificate.

 Having work experience is a valuable asset when you are looking for a job.
-You might even get a part-time job or a summer job from the company where you did your training.
+You might even get a part-time job or a summer job from the company where you did your Work-based Learning period.

 Finding a suitable workplace requires that you are active and that you take initiative in contacting the businesses and organisations that interest you.
-However, Business College Helsinki also has contacts to long-time partner companies that have hosted many our students during their training in the past.
+However, Business College Helsinki also has contacts to long-time partner companies that have hosted many our students during their Work-based Learning period in the past.

 You can browse the vacancies for training, apprenticeship or job through the Wilma-platform.
 You are also free to apply to any company or business you might find interesting.
 It is also possible for you to apply to a business that is owned by your friends or relatives, in case the work tasks match your curriculum.
 At the workplace you must be able to do tasks that are related to the unit you are studying.
 The employer will provide you a skilled workplace instructor, offer you the tools needed for the job, and ensures that the work environment is safe and functional.